Dreamsaviors/better-copy/README.md

 # Why?

  - Because some major folder recursive copy package are unable to handle big file (greater than 0x1fffffe8 characters).
 Better Copy will copy anything regardless it size!
- - Another file copier will hit your RAM harder the larger the file you copy.
+ - Another file copier may hit your RAM harder the larger the file you copy.
+Better file copier will ensure that won't happen!
  - More customize event on the process of copying, such as onBeforeCopy, or onAfterCopy, etc
  - Options to switch into the OS' native file copy command
  - We need a zero dependency package to handle file copying.